ethereum-optimism/optimistic-specs/intro2.md

 2. L2 sequencer blocks

 As it confirms transactions, the sequencer accumulates these transaction in a "batch".
-The transactions in such batches will become *L2 sequencer block* once posted to the Optimistic Ethereum contracts on L1.
+The transactions in such batches will become **_L2 sequencer block_** once posted to the Optimistic Ethereum contracts on L1.
 Please note that there is no simple mapping between batches and sequencer blocks: a batch may "contain" multiple blocks or even partial blocks.
 Batches are simply a means of grouping transactions together for submitting transactions to L1.

+The sequencer decides which L@ sequencer block a transaction belongs to, although this decision is constrained by the protocol.
+For instance, block numbers assigned to transactions increase monotonically.
+See the section [on the `NUMBER` opcode](#NUMBER) for more details.

+Just like batches, L1 blocks can contain multiple L2 blocks, or even partial blocks.
+They can also have received zero, one, or many batches from the sequencer.

-*L2 deposit blocks*, on the other hand, arise from L1 blocks.
+**_L2 deposit blocks_**, on the other hand, arise from L1 blocks.
 There is one L2 deposit block per L1 block.
 These deposit blocks are implicitly created by the sequencer whenever it posts a batch to a new L1 block.

 **TODO:** Implicitly?
 Needs a link to an explanation of how data feeds are materialized.